Where are all the transgender and gender-nonconforming designers?

 As designer Auston Björkman of the label Sir New York — one of the few brands with a trans designer that's made it to NYFW — argued, models are selling themselves; designers are selling items for mass consumption, trying to make a living.

-"I have to be as relatable as much as possible, more than the models," Björkman, who is trans said.
+"I have to be as relatable as much as possible, more than the models," Björkman said.
 "It has to feel like it’s marketable.
 When you're a model it is about your exterior and it is about you.
 I can't speak for other designers, but I don't think my designs should really be about me."

 "I think we’re in a really intense climate right now and there is only room for so much," Holton said.
 "The trans models — it’s a gateway.
 It’s just the beginning of something that has been boiling up for a while.
 I know a ton of people who are gender-fluid and making outfits for their own parties, but are they a big name thing?
 No."

-Not selling gender identity: That being said though, what Björkman says is one of the causes of his rare mainstream success as a trans designer with Sir New York is that he didn't sell himself as a trans designer, in fear of being tokenized and objectified by the industry and press, much like some trans models feel they have been.
-Sir New York specializes in gender-nonspecific menswear and has fans like A$AP Ferg and Wiz Khalifa,
+Not selling gender identity: That being said, what Björkman says is one of the causes of his rare mainstream success as a trans designer with Sir New York is that he didn't sell himself as a trans designer, in fear of being tokenized and objectified by the industry and press, much like some trans models feel they have been.
+Sir New York specializes in gender-nonspecific menswear and has fans like A$AP Ferg and Wiz Khalifa.

 "I didn’t make the brand about me," Björkman said.
 "If the brand was about a trans designer, that would be hot for a minute and I wanted the work to stand for itself.
 It was about the clothes and design."